voxel-wiki/voxel-wiki.github.io/content/wiki/rendering/index.md

 Ultimately it depends on what ***your*** goals are; try not to set them too lofty!

-Since there is no way to write about all possible methods, this article will talk about things *in general*, linking elsewhere for more details - if possible.
+Since there is no way to write about all possible methods, this article will talk about things *in general* and, if possible, link elsewhere for more details.

 ## Hardware Acceleration